 Part 1: Booking Flights and Pre-Flight Preparations

-After wrapping up my summer internship, I decided to fly back to Europe in early August for my second year on business school on August 5th.
+After wrapping up my 2020 summer internship, I decided to fly back to Europe in early August for my second year of business school at IESE August 5th.
 School won’t start for another month.
 But I decided to come back for 3 main reasons.

 First and most importantly, my health insurance (Spanish travel insurance) was no longer valid in the US- it expired on August 1st, 60 days after leaving Spain.
 It will reactivate once I reenter the country.